tvijayas/dlopen-example/README.md

 # dlopen-example

-Simple example to see how dlopen() can used...
+Simple example to see how dlopen() can be used...

 Checking the behaviour of the same .so library both dynamically linked & dynamically loaded in a binary.